globality-corp/poco/README.md

 2. **Remote**: Loaded from one or more remote JSON files
 3. **localStorage**: Loaded from the browser's `localStorage`, intended for feature flags and session state

-The different sources are loaded in this order, in other words: `Object.assign({}, environmentConfig, remoteConfig, localConfig)`
+The different sources are loaded and merged in this order, in other words: `_.merge({}, environmentConfig, remoteConfig, localConfig)`

 ## Setup